Global payments

 5. Stripe

-Stripe is a robust platform for payment infrastructure that is mainly intended for enterprises, startups, and SaaS firms.
-Stripe is ideal for people who work in more structured, standardised, or business-oriented environments—such as selling digital goods, subscriptions, or services via a website—even though freelancers can use it.
+Stripe provides a robust platform for international payment infrastructure that is mainly intended for enterprises, startups, and SaaS firms.
+Stripe is ideal for people who work in more structured, standardised, or business-oriented environments—such as selling digital goods, subscriptions, or services via a website—even though freelancers can still use it.

-Through payment buttons, checkout pages, or API interfaces, Stripe enables you to easily take international payments through your website.
-This makes it very adaptable and expandable, particularly for freelancers moving into agencies or companies.
+With payment buttons, checkout pages, or API interfaces, Stripe enables you to easily accept international payments on your website.
+This makes Stripe very adaptable and expandable, particularly for freelancers moving into agencies or companies.

 When it comes to price, Stripe usually charges between 2 and 3% per transaction for international payments, in addition to extra currency conversion fees that might be between 1 and 2%.
 The overall cost still depends on how the payment is handled, even though this is sometimes less expensive than PayPal.

-Customisation and integration are two of Stripe's greatest advantages.
+Stripe's greatest advantages are customisation and integration.
 But it also becomes less beginner-friendly at this point.
 Technical expertise is often required to set up Stripe, particularly if you want to make the most of its features.

 Stripe may seem overly difficult to freelancers who just want to get paid without having to handle elaborate workflows or a website.